 And for goodness sake, when you introduce yourself to the judges, please spit out your gum.
 It’s really unbecoming.

 Contestants take part in ‘free-style’ dance.
 That means nothing is choreographed.
 They can do whatever they want to do.
-Contestants comes to the dance floor in groups of 5.
+Contestants come to the dance floor in groups of 5.
 Each of the 5 contestants will briefly introduce herself to the judges (name, age, hometown, job/school, etc.).
-Then then a dance tune will be played for around 2 minutes.
+Then a dance tune will be played for around 2 minutes.
 The girls won’t know which song will be played.
 There is a playlist of several dance songs which a deejay will use throughout the day, so nobody knows for sure which song will play for which group of contestants.

 On our judges’ worksheets, we have the following criteria for Round 1: